Collection lifecycle

 • Ad hoc collections - Dashboard users (agents) can create ad hoc collection requests for policies.

-• Review collections - Before collections are submitted to the payment provider, the Root platform performs a set of automated checks to ensure the accuracy of the collection.
+• Review collections — Before collections are submitted to the payment provider, Root performs automated checks to validate the collection.

-• Submit payments - Collections are submitted to be actioned by a collections provider, which will depend on the type of collection method linked to the policy.
+• Submit payments — Collections are submitted to the collection provider linked to the policy.

-• Collection modules - When using collection modules, payments are submitted according to the requirements of the specific payment integration defined in the collection module.
+• Collection modules — Payments are submitted according to the payment integration logic defined in the collection module.

-• Native debit orders - For native Root debit orders, Root will submit the payments to Nedbank to be actioned, taking into account the required process times for different types of debit orders.
+• Native debit orders — Root submits payments to Nedbank, taking into account the required processing times for different debit order types.

-• Process payment responses - Depending on the payment provider, Root receives the responses via a callback endpoint or a flat file.
-The platform will update the collection status and, in case of a successful collection, add a corresponding credit entry to the policy ledger.
+• Process payment responses — Depending on the payment provider, Root receives responses through a callback endpoint or a flat file.
+Root updates the collection status and, for successful collections, adds a corresponding credit entry to the policy ledger.

-The Root platform automatically assumes that a payment was successful if it does not receive a payment failure notification within five days.
+Root automatically assumes that a payment was successful if it does not receive a payment failure notification within five days.

-If a failed payment notification is received more than five days after the submission date, the platform will create a corresponding payment reversal, and debit the policy ledger with the outstanding amount.
+If a failed payment notification is received more than five days after the submission date, Root creates a corresponding payment reversal and debits the policy ledger with the outstanding amount.